brendanclarke/LXR/README.md

 **Encoder acceleration.** The encoder reading algorithm is updated and includes an acceleration implementation.
 By default this goes up to x4, but can be changed in config.h. **NB:** The firmware only supports 4-phase per detent encoders at the moment.
 I think this should be the vast majority of the kits out there in existence, but the original LXR had code to handle other cases too.
 If you have a 1-phase per detent or 2-phase per detent encoder, let me know and I'll port those over to the new implementation as best I can.

+**Preview voice when stopped.** If the sequencer is not playing, pressing the voice button of the voice that is already selected triggers the voice.

 ---

 ### Sound / Voice Mode